mcabrams/graphql-django-apollo-starter/README.md

 - `GCLOUD_KEY`
   - (Create from
       https://console.cloud.google.com/apis/credentials/serviceaccountkey,
-      download the json file and copy output from `base64 -w 0 ~/Downloads/graphql-django-apollo-starter-838eb8bcda28.json` - you'll need
+      download the json file and copy output from `cat ~/Downloads/graphql-django-apollo-starter-838eb8bcda28.json` - you'll need
       to replace that filename with one you downloaded)